“One day you will be old enough to start reading fairy tales again.”

 Bio

 Jodi Hughes is an introvert, dog mom, and seasoned editor.
-She began working for Thomas Nelson Publishers (later HarperCollins Christian Publishing and HarperCollins Focus) shortly after college and held various roles during her nearly fourteen years with the company, primarily with the fiction team.
-She has enjoyed working with bestselling and award-winning authors, such as J’nell Ciesielski, Joy Callaway, Kristy Cambron, Terri Blackstock, Charles Martin, and Sean Dietrich, among others.
-Jodi left corporate publishing in 2023 and transitioned to freelance work to pursue new opportunities.
+She began working for Thomas Nelson Publishers (later HarperCollins Christian Publishing and HarperCollins Focus) shortly after college and held various roles during her fourteen years with the company, primarily with the fiction team, before transitioning to work as a freelance editor.
+She has enjoyed working with bestselling and award-winning authors, such as Princess Joy L. Perry, Grace Helena Walz, J’nell Ciesielski, Joy Callaway, Katherine Reay, Charles Martin, and Sean Dietrich, among others.

 Originally from the Alabama Gulf Coast, Jodi lives in Nashville, Tennessee, with her black-and-white rescue dogs.
 She graduated cum laude from Samford University with a BA in Classics and minor in English.